shaunswanson/hipsterpics/README.md

 ranked results, whichever looks the most "hipster-looking."

 Theoretically, with enough ongoing clicks and a strong initial spread of photos, this neural network could become the best predictor of evolving trends within the "hipster" community.
-To monetize, experiments could be conducted using ad content focused on the opposite of observed "hip" trends.
+It would be fund to experiment with monetization eventually by serving ad content focused on the opposite of observed "hip" trends.

 NOTE: Instances of the crawlers included in this project are currently running to fill the database.
 In the meantime, expect many queries to return few or no results. :(